EasySensors/MiniRelayBox/README.md

 P.S.
 Always mind! if your Arduino code fails you need some backup plan.
-Like some candles and matches in your bathroom... hope you understand.
+Put some candles and matches in your bathroom )))))... hope you understand.
 Start your automation wisely.
 Like auotomate your doghouse first.
 Then checkenshed and so on!!!